 Postdoctoral scientists have the opportunity to work with one or more Field Museum curators across several areas of scientific study.
 As part of The Field Museum’s collaborative research community, postdoctoral work may include using our state-of-the art labs, studying a diverse array of specimens, and participating in fieldwork.
 Eligible applicants will have completed a Ph.D. in Life Sciences, Social Sciences, or Earth and Planetary Sciences before the start of the term, and must secure a Field Museum curator as a sponsor to complete the application.
+Ideal candidates will work on disciplinary or interdisciplinary research projects advised by one or several Field Museum curators to completement any of the ongoing research programs at the Field Museum and foster collaborations with scientists outside the Field Museum.
 Successful research proposals will rigorously discuss questions in science and natural history today and explain the scientific motivation in a broad context.

-This Interdisciplinary Postdoctoral Scientist opportunity is available to up to three recipients.
-It is administered by the Field Museum Scholarship Committee and follows the requirements below.
+This Postdoctoral Scientist opportunity is administered by the Field Museum Scholarship Committee and follows the requirements below.
 When other opportunities for postdoctoral scientists are available, details can be found on our careers page.

 Questions about this application may be sent to firstname.lastname@example.org.
 Please review all application requirements thoroughly before emailing.

-- Start date is October 1, 2016.
+- Start date is January 1, 2018 or later.
 Appointments last one or two years.

 - Research proposal highlighting the impact of the planned project, written for a general scientific audience.
 Proposals should be no longer than two letter-sized pages with 12-point font for all text (including figure captions and tables), with a one-inch margin on all sides.
 PDF format is required.
 A bibliographic reference list is required but does not count toward the two-page limit.